eit6609/storyteller/README.md

 ### The state

-The logic of the game is implemented with a class that contains the state of the game.
+The logic of the game is implemented with a class that contains the state of the game and the methods to access and manipulate the state.

-You'll need two types of methods:

-* accessors (including properties accessors), that are called in the templates to show dynamic data and make decisions
-* modifiers, that are called when the user follows a link

 Let's see an example, that is included in the complete [examples](#examples):